ryami333/kleinanzeigen-ad-swatter/README.md

 Here’s how you can install a Chrome extension from a ZIP file:

-1. Download the ZIP file of the Chrome extension to your computer.
+1. Download the [latest release](https://github.com/ryami333/kleinanzeigen-ad-swatter/releases/latest/download/kleinanzeigen-ad-swatter.zip) of this extension.
 2. Extract the ZIP file to a folder.
 You can use built-in tools or third-party software like WinRAR or 7-Zip.
 3. Open Chrome and navigate to chrome://extensions/.
 4. Enable Developer Mode by toggling the switch in the top right corner.